ykSneerG/TrafficLight/README.md

 * GPIO pin (for control)
 * Name (this is the name of the button in the HTML view)
 * Color (the color of the button in the HTML view)

-Since I am controlling a traffic light, I have used the colors and names for the corresponding traffic light colors in my example.

 ```python
 signals = [